 We can classify cycles by the number of moves that are played before the position repeats.
 Shorter cycles are more common than longer cycles, and cycles with an even number of moves are far more common than those with an odd number of moves.

-The 1-move cycle is mainly a theoretical construct, as it is illegal in most rule sets.
+The 1-board-move cycle is mainly a theoretical construct, as it is illegal in most rule sets.

-A single-stone suicide is the only possible type of one-move cycle.
+A single-stone suicide is the only possible type of one-move cycle apart from a pass.
 It is only legal in rule sets that allow suicide and do not use positional superko; even then the only possible point of it is to pass without allowing one’s opponent to end the game immediately.
 It costs one point under territory but not area scoring and loses sente.

 The sending two, returning one sequence is an example of a three-move cycle.
 Under territory scoring rules, this sequence constitutes a loss for White, as she has give two prisoners to Black’s one.
 Under area scoring, it does not constitute such a loss, but still loses sente.

 If positional superko is used, is prohibited.
-This is intentional, but not perfect.
-In exceptional circumstances, positional (as well as situational) superko can lead to counter-intuitive results.
+This is intentional, but not ideal: in exceptional circumstances, positional (as well as situational) superko can lead to counter-intuitive results.
 See Rules Beast 1 for a case where both superko rules surprisingly force a connection in a seki to avoid a capture; RP’s Cycle Completion proposes a remedy.